bezzad/Downloader/README.md

 - Download files without storing on disk and get a memory stream for each downloaded file.
 - Serializable download package (to/from `JSON` or `Binary`)
 - Live streaming support, suitable for playing music at the same time as downloading.
+- Ability to download just a certain range of bytes of a large file.

 ---